 Banks Reserve was re-named in the early 1960s after Perth City Councillor Ronald Banks.
 Prior to that it was known as the Swan Street Reserve taking its name from the main street into the park, and before that it was Walter's Brook named after an early landowner Walter Boyd Andrews.

-The City of Vincent acknowledges that Banks Reserve is located on culturally significant land and as a result potential changes to the name of the reserve have been suggested by Len Collard.

-The Banks Reserve area (Walter's Brook) has been identified as 'Warndoolier'.
-However, given that the cultural consultants stated that this area is of high significance for its spiritual, mythological and historical connections Noongar / Nyoongar might suggest other place names associated with its significance to give it more meaning for a "sense of place".
-Further the use of Noongar / Nyoongar place-names and use of Noongar / Nyoongar language is central to our identity; all throughout the southwest there are Noongar / Nyoongar place names, significant sites and landmarks.
+Waugal-mia-up - a resting place of the Waugal The City of Vincent acknowledges that Banks Reserve is located on culturally significant land and as a result potential changes to the name of the reserve have been suggested by Len Collard.
+Moort-al-up - one of our families home The Banks Reserve area (Walter's Brook) has been identified as 'Warndoolier'.
+However, given that the cultural consultants stated that this area is of high significance for its spiritual, mythological and historical connections Noongar / Nyoongar might suggest Meriny-up - place of food gathering other place names associated with its significance to give it more meaning for a "sense of place".
+Further the use of Noongar / Nyoongar place-names and use of Noongar / Nyoongar language is central to our identity; all throughout the southwest there are Noongar / Nyoongar place names, significant sites and Moort Karla-mia - Our families homefires/campfires landmarks.
 These connect us to our sense of place and give us a sense of belonging.
 The "language of the land" (Noongar / Nyoongar place names) connects all Noongar / Nyoongar to their cultural heritage.
-1

-The following are the suggested Noongar / Nyoongar place names that capture the thematics of the Whadjuk Noongar / Nyoongar cultural knowledge about the area.
+1 Beeliar-booja - Riverland - where the water meets the land The following are the suggested Noongar / Nyoongar place names that capture the thematics of the Whadjuk Noongar / Nyoongar cultural knowledge about the area.